Donated Dental Services (DDS)

-Since 1998, hundreds of participating dentists and dental labs, working through the coordinated efforts of the DDS program, have provided more than $8 million in free treatment to thousands of patients.
+Since 1998, hundreds of participating dentists and dental labs work through the coordinated efforts of the DDS program.
+This Wisconsin Dental Association (WDA) program has provided more than $8 million in free treatment to thousands of patients.

 Donated dental services are for people who are unable to afford needed dental care because of a limited income which is clearly linked to a permanent disability, chronic illness, or advanced age (65 and over).

 All the information pertaining to the applicant's need is based on a completed application and a phone interview done by the referral coordinator.
 Contact WDA Foundation Donated Dental Services Lead Coordinator:

 Volunteer dentists agree to:

 - See one to two patients a year.

 - Decide whether to formally accept a patient after meeting the person and assessing their dental needs.